The Toro Company: Founding and early history

+1986 to present

-In 1986 Toro acquired the Wheel Horse Products Division of American Motors Corporation (AMC).
+In 1986, Toro acquired the Wheel Horse Products Division of American Motors Corporation (AMC).
 Wheel Horse manufactured lawn and garden tractors as well as riding lawn mowers.
 The division was spun off from AMC for $8 million so that the automaker could maintain focus on vehicles.

 Lawn and garden tractors were then marketed under the Toro, Wheel Horse, and Toro Wheel Horse names.
 Acquisitions continued with the purchase of Lawn-Boy in 1989 from Outboard Marine Corporation.

 In the 1990s, then CEO Kendrick Melrose changed the company's strategy, shifting its focus to golf courses, sports fields, municipal parks, and commercial properties.
 The company acquired James Hardie Irrigation in 1996, Exmark Manufacturing in 1997, Hayter in 2005, Rain Master Irrigation Systems, and Turf Guard Wireless Monitoring Technology in 2007.

-In 2007 almost 70 percent of the company's sales came from professional markets, versus one-third in 1990.
+In 2007, almost 70 percent of the company's sales came from professional markets, versus one-third in 1990.
 In 2007, the low-end lawn and garden tractor product manufacturing was outsourced to MTD Products, to be sold at Home Depot stores.
 Toro discontinued its Wheel Horse models and retired the brand name in 2007.
 Products and other brands expanded with Toro's purchases of TYCROP Manufacturing turf equipment product line in 2009 and USPraxis in 2010.

 In 2014, the snowplow and snow removal equipment company Boss Products was purchased by Toro.

 On February 15, 2019, Toro announced that it has reached an agreement to acquire privately held The Charles Machine Works, the parent company of Ditch Witch and MTI Equipment and other brands, for $700 million.

-In May 2022, Toro announced it was bringing an automated robotic mower to market in spring 2023.